What are we celebrating?

 Ferragosto, the Italian name for the holiday, comes from the Latin Feriae Augusti (the festivals of the Emperor Augustus) which were introduced back in 18 BC, probably to celebrate a battle victory, and were celebrated alongside other ancient Roman summer festivals.
 These festivities were linked to the longer Augustali period – intended to be a period of rest after months of hard labour.

-In Roman times, the celebrations included horse races, and the Siena Palio dell'Assunta, which usually takes place on August 16th – although not this year – keeps these traditions alive.
+In Roman times, the celebrations included horse races, and the Siena Palio dell’Assunta, which usually takes place on August 16th – although not since the Covid-19 pandemic began – keeps these traditions alive.

-Today, the holiday combines both its ancient Roman and Catholic roots; it also marks the semi-official start of Italy's summer holiday season.
+Today, the holiday combines both its ancient Roman and Catholic roots; it also marks the semi-official peak of Italy’s summer holiday season.

 Where’s everybody gone?